 Try something new.

-A great way to treat yourself and expand your horizons is to try something new.
+An excellent way to treat yourself and expand your horizons is to try something new.
 When you feel like doing something new and cool, turn to the folks at LA Weekly.
-You’ll find a weekly guide to “cheap and free things to do” that’s full of ideas and adventures that will make you feel like that LA guy or gal who has a knack for finding the most interesting events and experiences in town.
+You’ll find a weekly guide to “cheap and free things to do” that’s full of ideas and adventures that will make you feel like that LA guy or gal who has a knack for finding the most exciting events and experiences in town.

 * * *

-A great way to justify treating yourself now and then is to incorporate a bit of luxury and fun into your goal-setting.
+An excellent way to justify treating yourself now and then is to incorporate a bit of luxury and fun into your goal-setting.
 A night out on the town is a great reward for meeting the goals you set at work or in school.
 Why not treat yourself for hitting your budget goals, as well?
-For example, if you’ve saved 15% on your food budget in a given month by shopping at farmers’ markets, take a part of what you saved and spend it on something special for yourself and someone you love.
+For example, if you’ve saved 15% on your food budget in a given month by shopping at farmers’ markets, take a part of what you saved and spent it on something special for yourself and someone you love.
 It’s a win-win, and you deserve it.